hpc/pavilion2/docs/tests/env.rst

     export SQUOTED='This $VAR will not be resolved in bash, because this is single quoted.' export DDQUOTED="Double quotes to escape them."
-    export SSQUOTED="That goes for single quotes '' too." export NO_QUOTES=$(echo "YAML only cares about the first character where quotes are concerned.")
+    export SSQUOTED="That goes for single quotes '' too." export NO_QUOTES=$(echo "YAML only quotes things if the first character is a quote.
+These are safe.")

 Modules
 -------